 While they produce more colours, laser printers can run into issues with adhesive labels.
 Melting in the machine could cause operational problems and lead to increased maintenance.
 Special care is required.

 What are your printing priorities?

 In today’s world those in caring professions are inundated with data.
 While laser printing suits physical filing and records on hand, the portability of thermal printers could suit labelling needs for professionals on the move.

-At Printcom we have decades of experience supplying the perfect equipment for different facets of the healthcare industry, from medical offices and hospitals, suppliers and test facilities, to care homes, and pharmacies.
+At Printcom we have decades of experience providing printer services for Perth for different facets of the healthcare industry, from medical offices and hospitals, suppliers and test facilities, to care homes, and pharmacies.

 A consultation could help verify pressing areas of printing concern, and the cost-efficient path forward for your organisation.
 We understand that reliability is of paramount concern to you, your team, and those in your care.